Basilica and Convent of Santo Domingo, Lima: The Plazuela

 The Plazuela de Santo Domingo is located across the street from the convent.
-It is one of the oldest in Lima, and the site of the former home of María Alvarado, who arrived to the city alongside Pedro de Alvarado's expedition.
-Alvarado was a widow Captain Martín de Astete of the Spanish Army, later marrying Captain Francisco de Chávez, who died during the Almagrist forces' assault on the Casa de Pizarro.
+It is one of the oldest in Lima, and the site of the former home of María Alvarado, who arrived in the city alongside Pedro de Alvarado's expedition.
+Alvarado was a widow of Captain Martín de Astete of the Spanish Army, later marrying Captain Francisco de Chávez, who died during the Almagrist forces' assault on the Casa de Pizarro.
 She finally married Captain Pedro Portocarrero.
-It is also said that Blasco Núñez Vela, first Viceroy of Peru was also imprisoned here.
+It is also said that Blasco Núñez Vela, the first Viceroy of Peru, was also imprisoned here.
 The space was purchased by the Dominicans, who demanded that it belonged to them, later selling it to the Cabildo of Lima for 1,000 pesos.

 After the War of the Pacific, the Hotel de Francia e Inglaterra was built in the area.
 It has since sported a republican appearance, with boxed balconies and, since 1984, a small bronze monument by Humberto Hoyos Guevara dedicated to the shoeshiners that are commonly found there.
 Another monument is dedicated to Augusto Pérez Araníbar.

 Renovation works in the square took place from 2021 to 2022.
 The works involved the removal of two statues, one dedicated to shoeshiner children (El Petiso) and a second one dedicated to philanthropist Augusto Pérez Araníbar.